 Research In Motion will introduce souped-up operating software for its BlackBerry smartphone and PlayBook tablet, aiming to make them more formidable competitors to Apple and Google devices.

 At a developers conference in San Francisco, the Canadian company said on Tuesday it would install its new BBX platform in next-generation devices but provided no timetable.

 BBX could potentially be exciting, but I was honestly expecting a bigger announcement.
 There was nothing revolutionary, said Dave Lane, a software developer for Metova, a small firm based in Tennessee.
-In terms of hardware and performance in general, I just don't feel like (the BlackBerry is) on par with Android devices.

-The conference is the first public stage for the Canadian company since last week's global disruption of BlackBerry service.
+The San Francisco conference is the first public stage for the Canadian company since last week's global disruption of BlackBerry service.
 The outage highlighted a series of setbacks for RIM over the past year as the company struggled to regain its stride after falling behind in a market it once dominated.

 On Monday the company said it would give away premium apps worth at least $100 as partial compensation for the service disruption.

 RIM is desperate to win over developers who are more eager to create games and other apps for Apple's iPhone and iPad and for the slew of devices using Android.

 We need to get out there and recruit developers to target our platform, Alec Saunders, RIM's vice-president for developer relations, said on the sidelines of the conference.